HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 Facilities District shall be subject to review by City'Staff and the City Attorney, and

 approved by the City Council.
-The ,applicant` shall be'responsib10 for the full cost
+The ,applicant shall be responsible for the full cost

 of establishing the Community Facilities District.